 Every week a new training video will appear in the app, almost like new episodes on Apple TV+.

-Apple promises to introduce even very unsporty beginners to the exercises and teach them the correct movements.
-This alone could justify the service: if you can't do a squat properly, for example, the exercise is of no use and can even be harmful to your joints.
+Apple promises to introduce even beginners to exercise and teach them the correct movements.
+This alone could justify the service: if you don’t do a squat properly, for example, the exercise is of no use and can even be harmful to your joints.

 Why other countries are not included despite the fact that the content is completely owned by Apple and doesn't seem particularly language-dependent is unclear - there are trainer instructions on each video, but this wouldn't be especially difficult to translate.

 A subscription costs £9.99/$9.99 per month or £79.99/$79.99 for a year.
-Anyone who buys an Apple Watch Series 3 or later in the Apple Store from yesterday will get access to a three-month free trial.
+Anyone who buys an Apple Watch Series 3 or later in the Apple Store will get access to a three-month free trial.

 The service will also be included in the premium version of the new subscription package Apple One.